 Day 14: Early morning flight back to Kathmandu and transfer to the hotel.

-Day 15: Projects Day at Shining Stars Children’s Home, where you will have the opportunity to meet the children who will benefit from all your hard work.
+Day 15: Project Day at Muscular Dystrophy Foundation Nepal, where you will have the opportunity to meet the children who will benefit from our support.
 (B and L)

 Day 16: Depart Nepal – transfers to airport.
 (B)

 The allocated times for each day are approximate timings only and will depend on the group.

 They are not just walking times, but allow for walking, snack, meal and photo stops

 For many of us Nepal conjures up images of snow-capped mountains.
 Indeed, eight of the world’s 14 eight-thousands lie in Nepal, making it a mountaineer’s dream.
 Bordered by the magnificent Himalayas, Nepal is a land of spectacular scenery, time-worn temples, and some of the best walking trails on earth.
 The country is sandwiched between India to the south and Tibet to the north.
 Until recently it was the only Hindu Kingdom in the world, Nepal has now moved into a new era of democracy and a secular society.
 But Nepal has more to offer than just the high Himalayas.
 Small as the country may be, the land is diverse geographically as well as ethnically.
 You will find rich cultures and vibrant traditions, exquisite temples and monuments as well as fast flowing rivers and tropical jungles teeming with wildlife, making your trip an unforgettable one.
 It is a country where people of different races and religions live in relative harmony.
 For more information we suggest you purchase the Lonely Planet’s guide to Nepal.